Sam-Osian/PFD-toolkit/README.md

 pip install pfd-toolkit[docx-conversion]
 ```

-## License
+## Licence

 This project is licensed under the terms of the MIT Licence.
-For more information, see `LICENSE`.
+For more information, see `LICENCE`.